 Protein is essential for building and repairing muscles and connective tissues.
 Most people can get all the protein they need through a balanced diet, but if you use protein supplements, consider buying a protein powder that also contains the supporting vitamins and minerals.

 Your body needs manganese to synthesize healthy cartilage and collagen.
 This mineral also serves as an antioxidant that boosts your immune system.

 The omega-3 fatty acids found in fish oil are well known for their cardiovascular benefits, but they also promote protein synthesis in muscles, according to a study in Clinical Science in November 2012.
 In this role they may help you maintain muscle tone and flexibility.

 Be aware that chondroitin and glucosamine may increase the risk of bleeding if you take supplements in large doses.
-Pregnant women should avoid chondroitin and glucosamine because more research is needed to prove they’re 100 percent safe.
+Pregnant people should avoid chondroitin and glucosamine because more research is needed to prove they're 100 percent safe.

 Glucosamine is often made from shellfish.
 If you're allergic to shellfish, check the label to be sure the product is safe for you.